djintalkalan/react-native-secure-authentication/README.md

 # react-native-secure-authentication

 As of now react-native-local-auth is not maintained and not working properly.
-So I forked the project and created this library which support authenticate users with Touch ID, with optional fallback to passcode (if TouchID is unavailable or not enrolled).
-Most of the code and documentation is originally from [react-native-local-auth](https://github.com/tradle/react-native-local-auth).
+So I forked the project and created this library which supports authenticating users with Touch ID, with optional fallback to passcode (if TouchID is unavailable or not enrolled).
+Most of the code and documentation are originally from [react-native-local-auth](https://github.com/tradle/react-native-local-auth).

 ## Why use this library
 1. Maintained Library